-The middle part hairstyle is not universally flattering and can be unforgiving on those with unbalanced features, however, it is a practical and simple addition to any haircut.
+The middle part hairstyle is not universally flattering and can be unforgiving on those with unbalanced features.
+However, it is a practical and simple addition to any haircut.
 The middle part is a great way to keep the hair out of the eyes, letting your child tuck it behind each year.
 It can also draw attention to the face and create a framing effect.
 The middle part will work on all hair textures and lengths.

 36. Hair Design

 Your chosen hairstyle can say a lot about you.
 Letting your child experiment with their look is a great way for them to express who they are.
 Hair design is the term used to describe different patterns or images that are added to the hair.
-This is an excellent opportunity to get creative, letting your child choose from a wide range of looks including star and diamond designs to simple angles and line art.
+This is an excellent opportunity to get creative, letting your child choose from a wide range of looks, including star and diamond designs to simple angles and line art.

 37. Loose Waves

 Wavy hair is one of the most beautiful textures because it is full of movement and looks great when worn long or short.
-Your child can embrace their hair texture by wearing it down in loose waves, which will create a relaxed and carefree aesthetic.
+Your child can embrace their hair texture by wearing it down in loose waves, creating a relaxed and carefree aesthetic.
 The hair is pinned away from the face, making it a practical style.
 Pinning the hair back will give you the opportunity to use a cute accessory.